 - A report card's primary function is to communicate information to parents about their child's current achievement status in regard to learning objectives in each curriculum area.
 Progress indicators or grades represent the degree of progress toward learning objectives rather than a comparison of achievement to other students. - Report cards are issued to parents/guardians two times a year as a formal means of communicating progress.
 The issuance of report cards indicates progress from one assessment period to the next. - School screening and testing is conducted throughout the school year.
 Students are tested on basic skills which are appropriate at each grade level.
-Each skill will be listed in a report for use by the teacher in planning an individual instructional program. - Individualized evaluations are provided for any student with special needs.
+Each skill will be listed in a report for use by the teacher in planning an individual learning plan. - Individualized evaluations are provided for any student with special needs.
 Results of these evaluations are used to make any needed programming changes.
-Classroom teachers, special program teachers, school psychologists and other appropriate professionals work together to conduct specialized evaluations. - The state assessment measure is the Terra Nova Norm Referenced Test for grade 2 and the PARK for grades 3-6.
+Classroom teachers, special program teachers, school psychologists and other appropriate professionals work together to conduct specialized evaluations.